Livewire Forms

 view.

-Sometimes you may want to load a different view for a field.
-In this example, we want to display a fancy radio button group.
-Simply create a subscription.blade.php
+Sometimes you may want to load a different view for a given field, like a fancy radio button group for selecting a subscription.
+Field views are autoloaded by the field's handle.
+In this example, you can simply create a subscription.blade.php

 folder to autoload your custom view.

-You may also manually override a field's view by adding view: {the_name_of_the_view}
+You may manually override a field's view by adding view: {the_name_of_the_view}

 Components